 How many of you are obsessing over beets these days (like we are)?
 Beets contain nitrates that research has found to increase blood flow throughout the entire body, including the brain, which aids in concentration and focus.
 Pro tip: Top your favorite salads with some roasted beets or whip up our Roasted Beet Hummus!

 Well hello there whole grains!
 Another one of our BFFs, brown rice is a whole grain that eventually breaks down into glucose.
 Our brain uses glucose as a preferred form of energy to fuel those important brain cells.
-Pro tip: Adding a side of brown rice — like our Brown Rice Salsa Salad — to your lunch or dinner will help keep you focused all day long.
+Pro tip: Adding a side of brown rice to your lunch or dinner will help keep you focused all day long.

 Not mad about this one.
 Dark chocolate contains phytonutrients that research suggests increases blood flow to the brain.
 This increased blood flow helps decrease mental fatigue.
 Feel free to grab one small square of dark chocolate with a glass of water to cozy up after a long day.
 Pro tip: Our Cocoa Date Balls are a great way to get that dark chocolate fix.
 Now you can defend that dark chocolate addiction with some scientific evidence!